 Born in a military camp where his father was a non-commissioned officer in the 16th Foot, Samuel Lawrence Bedson came to Lower Canada as a private with the same regiment in 1861.
 He stayed behind when the regiment returned to England in 1870.
 On 1 May he joined the 2nd (Quebec) Battalion of Rifles as quartermaster sergeant in the military expedition to the Red River settlement (Man.) under Colonel Garnet Joseph Wolseley*.
 When the battalion, which had been stationed at Lower Fort Garry, was disbanded on 1 May 1871, Bedson was chosen as warden of the provincial jail to be established in the stone buildings recently vacated by the soldiers.
 In 1874, after the common jail and provincial prison were moved to the new court-house at Winnipeg, Bedson became warden of the first federal penitentiary in Manitoba, at Lower Fort Garry.
-He continued in this position at the new federal penitentiary, which opened in Stony Mountain on 2 Feb.
+He continued in this position at the new federal penitentiary in Stony Mountain, which began receiving inmates on 2 Feb.
 1877.
 Despite Bedson’s frequent protests, “lunatics” were housed in the Stony Mountain Penitentiary until 1885.

 Having had no training in penal matters, Bedson applied strict military discipline, tempered with common sense and a warm humanity towards all.
 He insisted that his charges have proper food, clothing, quarters, and medical care, and that they be given meaningful work to do – erecting or repairing buildings, gardening, tending livestock, or shoemaking.
 He also started a school for illiterate prisoners.
 His work and the condition of the prison and its inmates were consistently praised in the yearly reports of the federal inspector.
 “The discipline is as near perfection as it could well be, and excites the admiration of every visitor,” noted an inspector in 1881.
 However, because the daily cost per prisoner was higher at Stony Mountain than at any other penitentiary, Bedson was cautioned from time to time about financial responsibility.